greyhats13/phl-store/README.md

 - Run on On-Dem& instances to ensure stability during normal traffic conditions.
 - Have a fixed size (2 nodes) to avoid disruption from frequent scaling events.

-For h&ling dynamic workloads, the cluster relies on Karpenter.
+For handling dynamic workloads, the cluster relies on Karpenter.
 Karpenter automatically provisions nodes based on dem&, offering rapid scaling & cost efficiency.
 This separation of critical & dynamic workloads ensures stability while maintaining flexibility.

 ### Storage & Volume Management